SFTtech/openage/doc/nyan/api_reference/reference_ability.md

 *Usage example*: Consider a trade post like the marketplace from AoE games.
 Players can send trade carts between trade posts to generate resources.
 Trade post behavior is activated by assigning the `TradePost` ability to a game entity.
 Without the `Diplomatic` property, all player can trade with this trade post, including its owner.
 However, if we want to limit the trade post to only be accessible for allies, we assign `Diplomatic`as a property and add the `Allied` stance to the `stances` set.

 **stances**
-The stances the owner needs to have towards another player to make the ability accessible for the latter.
+Whitelist of stances of the game entity owner towards other players.
+Only players that match these stances from the owner's perspective can use the ability.

 ## ability.property.type.ExecutionSound